-broad guidelines for the economic policies of the Member States and of the Union set out in Council Recommendation (EU) 2015/1184 (5), form the Integrated Guidelines.
+Council Recommendation (EU) 2015/1184 (4), form the Integrated Guidelines.
 They are to guide policy implementation in the Member States and in the Union, reflecting the interdependence between the Member States.
-The resulting set of coordinated European and national policies and reforms are to constitute an appropriate overall sustainable economic, employment and social policy mix, which should achieve positive spill-over effects for labour markets and society at large, and effectively respond to medium- and longer-term challenges as well as the impacts of crises such as the COVID-19 pandemic and more recently Russia's war of aggression against Ukraine and the rising cost of living.
+The resulting set of coordinated Union and national policies and reforms are to constitute an appropriate overall sustainable economic, employment and social policy mix, which should achieve positive spill-over effects for labour markets and society at large, strengthen economic and social resilience and effectively respond to medium- and longer-term challenges as well as the impacts of crises such as the COVID-19 pandemic and the increased cost of living linked to Russia's war of aggression against Ukraine.

-- (4) In order to enhance economic and social progress, support the green and digital transitions, strengthen the EU industrial base, and achieve inclusive, competitive and resilient labour markets in the Union, Member States should address labour and skills shortages and promote quality education, training, future-oriented vocational education and training, and life-long upskilling and reskilling, as well as effective active labour market policies and improved career opportunities by strengthening the links between the education system and the labour market and recognising skills, knowledge and competences acquired through non-formal and informal learning. - (5) The Guidelines are consistent with the Stability and Growth Pact, existing Union legislation and various Union initiatives, including Council Recommendations of 14 June 2021 (6), 29 November 2021 (7), 5th April 2022 (8), 16 June 2022 (9), 28 November 2022 (10), 8 December 2022 (11) and of 30 January 2023 (12), Commission Recommendation of 4 March 2021 (13), Council Resolution of 26 February 2021 (14), Commission Communications on building an economy that works for people: an action plan for the social economy (15), on the Digital Education
+- (4) In order to enhance economic and social progress and upward convergence, support the green and digital transitions, strengthen the Union industrial base and achieve inclusive, competitive and resilient labour markets in the Union, Member States should address labour and skills shortages and promote quality and inclusive education and training, with a particular focus on improving basic skills, especially among disadvantaged students, and on STEM (science, technology, enginerring and mathematisc) in school and higher education, future-oriented vocational education and training, and lifelong upskilling and reskilling, as well as effective active labour market policies and improved working conditions and career opportunities.
+This is of particular relevance for the less developed, remote and outermost regions of the EU, where the needs are the greatest.
+Shortages can be further addressed by improving fair intra-EU mobility for workers and learners and attracting talent from outside the EU.
+In addition, the links between the education and training systems and the labour market should be strengthened and skills, knowledge and competences acquired through non-formal and informal learning recognised. - (5) The Guidelines are consistent with the new EU economic governance framework, which entered into force on 30 April 2024, existing Union legislation and various Union initiatives, including Council Recommendations of 14 June 2021 (5), 29 November 2021 (6), 5 April 2022 (7), 16 June 2022 (8), 28 November 2022 (9), 8 December 2022 (10), 30 January 2023 (11), 12 June 2023 (12) and 27 November 2023

-5 Council Recommendation (EU) 2015/1184 of 14 July 2015 on broad guidelines for the economic policies of the Member States and of the European Union (OJ L 192, 18.7.2015, p.
+Council Recommendation (EU) 2015/1184 of 14 July 2015 on broad guidelines for the economic policies of the Member States and of the European Union (OJ L 192, 18.7.2015, p.
 27).

-6 Council Recommendation of 14 June 2021 establishing a European Child Guarantee (OJ L 223, 22.6.2021, p.
+Council Recommendation (EU) 2021/1004 of 14 June 2021 establishing a European Child Guarantee (OJ L 223, 22.6.2021, p.
 14).

-7 Council Recommendation of 29 November 2021 on blended learning approaches for high-quality and inclusive primary and secondary education (OJ C 504, 14.12.2021, p.
+6 Council Recommendation of 29 November 2021 on blended learning approaches for high-quality and inclusive primary and secondary education (OJ C 504, 14.12.2021, p.
 21).

-8 Council Recommendation of 5 April 2022 on building bridges for effective European higher education cooperation (OJ C 160, 13.4.2022, p.1).)
+Council Recommendation of 5 April 2022 on building bridges for effective European higher education cooperation (OJ C 160, 13.4.2022, p.1).)

-9 Council Recommendation of 16 June 2022 on a European approach to micro-credentials for lifelong learning and employability (OJ C 243, 27.6.2022, p.
+Council Recommendation of 16 June 2022 on a European approach to micro-credentials for lifelong learning and employability (OJ C 243, 27.6.2022, p.
 10), Council Recommendation of 16 June 2022 on individual learning accounts (OJ C 243, 27.6.2022, p.
 26), Council Recommendation of 16 June 2022 on ensuring a fair transition towards climate neutrality (OJ C 243, 27.6.2022, p.
 35) and Council Recommendation of 16 June 2022 on learning for the green transition and sustainable development (OJ C 243, 27.6.2022, p.
 1).

-10 Council Recommendation of 28 November 2022 on Pathways to School Success and replacing the Council Recommendation of 28 June 2011 on policies to reduce early school leaving (OJ C 469, 9.12.2022, p.
+Council Recommendation of 28 November 2022 on Pathways to School Success and replacing the Council Recommendation of 28 June 2011 on policies to reduce early school leaving (OJ C 469, 9.12.2022, p.
 1).